 Variables (and fields) take on numeric or string values according to context.
-For example, in v = expr its type is set to that of expr.
+For example, in its type is set to that of expr.
 (Assignment also includes +=, ++, -=, and so forth.)
 An arithmetic expression is of the type, "number"; a concatenation of strings is of type "string".
-If the assignment is a simple copy as in v1 = v2 then the type of v1 becomes that of v2.
+If the assignment is a simple copy as in

 In general, each variable and field is potentially a string or a number or both at any time.
-When a variable is set by the assignment
+When a variable is set by the assignment then the type of v1 becomes that of v2.